-What is even more interesting about Baia is the fact that this settlement has even been inhabited by a significant number of German merchants and potters, who, at first solely interested in trade, subsequently decided to settle down.
+On another note, what is even more puzzling about Baia is the fact that this settlement has even been inhabited by a significant number of German merchants and potters, who, at first solely interested in trade, subsequently decided to settle down.
 The German-speaking merchants in question stemmed from neighbouring Transylvania (German: Siebenbürgen; i.e. ‘the land of the seven castles’) where they were known as Saxons (Germans: Siebenbürger Sachsen).

 Over the course of several generations, the Saxon community of settlers in Baia grew more and more in numbers.
 This also led to an increase in their trade but, at the same time, boosted their administrative and religious influence, which made it possible for them to be briefly in charge of the town under the title of Schultheiß (Romanian: Șoltuz), the equivalent of a medieval mayor.
 Furthermore, the local Saxons also managed to construct their own Roman Catholic cathedral.
-Its ruins can be still visited today in the small commune of Baia.
+Its ruins can still be visited today in the small commune of Baia in Suceava County.

-Siret had a short-lived era as the capital of the Principality of Moldavia, just like its predecessor Baia.
-However, as opposed to Baia (which was mainly a commercial town), Siret used to be a strategic location for the Teutonic Knights, who, in the early 13th century, had even built a fortress on a hilltop in its proximity.
-However, both the town of Siret and the Teutonic stronghold were plundered and destroyed on the verge of the Tatar invasion of Eastern Europe (which took place in mid 13th century).
+Siret had a short-lived era as the capital of the Principality of Moldavia, just as its predecessor, Baia.
+However, as opposed to Baia (which was mainly a commercial town), Siret used to be a noteworthy strategic location for the Teutonic Knights, who, in the early 13th century, had even built a fortress on a hilltop in its proximity.
+Nonetheless, both the town of Siret and the Teutonic stronghold were plundered and destroyed on the verge of the Tatar invasion of Eastern Europe (which took place during the mid 13th century).

-As Siret was no longer a viable option for being the seat of the Moldavian rulers, the capital was moved to Suceava.
-Out of all the three medieval capitals of Moldavia, Suceava fulfilled this task the most, being the administrative, cultural, and military centre of the principality for two centuries (between the late 14th century until the late 16th century).
+As Siret was no longer a viable option for being the seat of the Moldavian rulers, the capital had to be moved to the city of Suceava.
+Out of all the three medieval capitals of Moldavia, Suceava fulfilled this task the most, being the administrative, cultural, and military centre of the principality for nearly two centuries (a period of time spanning between the late 14th century until the late 16th century).

 Suceava can still be noted today for its well-preserved medieval fortress as well as for two other ruined fortifications: the princely court (situated in the city’s old town) as well as another one located on a hilltop near the commune of Șcheia (German: Skeja).
 Aside from the aforementioned strongholds, the Princely Inn is another medieval building of the city which can still be visited by tourists.